 Personal Injury Lawsuits

-Sometimes, carpal tunnel syndrome results from some event that is not related to one’s job.
-Such an event can be a car accident or other related traumatic incidence.
+Sometimes, Carpal Tunnel Syndrome results from some event that is not related to one’s job.
+Such an event can be a car accident or another related traumatic incident.
 For example, drivers who undergo car accidents experience traumatic wrist injuries commonly that may arise as a result of grip of hands on the steering wheel.
 These injuries can result in Carpal Tunnel Syndrome.
 A legal claim can still be pursued for such injuries.

 Social Security Disability

-If carpal tunnel is diagnosed as a temporary disability, the employee may have the ability to continue his previous job after he or she has received the required medical treatment.
-However, in case if a permanent disability is diagnosed, the employees receive some amount from workers’ compensation besides the reimbursements for medical and therapy bills and lost wages.
-This amount is determined by a state’s workers’ compensation administration.
+If carpal tunnel is diagnosed as a temporary disability, the employee may have the ability to continue his or her previous job after he or she has received the required medical treatment.
+However, in case that a permanent disability is diagnosed, the employees receive some amount from workers’ compensation in addition to the reimbursement for medical and therapy bills and lost wages.
+This amount is determined by the state’s workers’ compensation administration.